Buddha-Hopping in Gansu Province

 Getting to Maiji Shan is much simpler than visiting the Water Curtain Caves.
 Simply hop onto mininbus 34, which leaves frequently from in front of the Tianshui train station and takes about 40 minutes.
 The last 2 or so km from the ticket office to the temple itself you can either walk or take the tour buggy.

+From Tianshui I took the train to Lanzhou and after arriving I spent a few hours arranging for a driver to take me to Bǐnglíng Si the next day.
+Bǐnglíng Sì, (炳灵寺 – Temple of Luminous Spirits), is a Buddhist stone cave temple located in southern Gansu in the Linxia Autonomous region.
+It is located some 100km southeast of Lanzhou, just north of where the Yellow River empties into the Liujiaxua Reservoir, on the western cliff of the Great Temple Gulch (Dasigou) of the Xiaojishi Mountain range.
 The next day the taxi picked me up very early morning.
-The journey to Bingling Si from Lanzhou took about 4 hours, including an hour boat ride.
-After a nearly three hour taxi ride the driver dropped me of at the boat ticket office, where I hired a speed boat to take me to the temple itself.
+The journey to Bǐnglíng Sì from Lanzhou took about 4 hours.
+After nearly three hours the taxi driver dropped at the edge of Liujiaxia Lake, where I hired a speed boat to take me to the temple itself.
 The boat trip already was quite exciting since the landscape gets more and more beautiful the closer get to monastery itself.
-Finally, after another hour I arrived at the Bingling Si, which is located in an absolutely stunning valley narrow valley.
+Finally, after another hour I arrived at the Bǐnglíng Sì which is located in an absolutely stunning valley narrow valley.
 Unfortunately for me the monastery was being renovated when I visited so I only got to see the colossal Buddha statue covered in a green netting – a slight disappointment!!.
 However, the journel was still well worth all the effort.

 From Lanzhou I continued to Zhangye via Wuwei where I visited the Confucious Temple, the Haizang Temple and Leitai Si, where they found the ‘Flying Horse of Wuwei’.
 At Leitai Si, there is not too much, apart from the 2000-year old, empty tomb were they found the ‘Flying Horse’.
 The Confucius Temple and the Leitai Si can be reached easily by foot from the Cultural Square while for the Haizang Temple it is best to take a taxi or a bus (No 3).